Every company faces risks of all kinds. ISO 31000 defines risk management as “the effect of uncertainty on objectives.”

 Taking action to reduce those risks.

-Focusing on integrating risk management into your systems is proactive, and minimizes the potential damage to your company.
+Focusing on integrating risk management into your systems should be a proactive process, in order to minimise the potential damage to your company.

 The level of risk management you will want to employ depends on the nature of the risk involved.